 This is a great walk for families which takes you through vast chalk grassland, beautiful woodland and the pretty village of Ellesborough.
 You will even get to sneak a peak at the Prime Ministers country retreat at Chequers!
-The Coombe Hill and Chequers Trail circular route will take you to the Boer War memorial which is a perfect stop for a picnic and to take in the beautiful views overlooking the Chilterns.
+The Coombe Hill and Chequers Trail circular route will take you to the Boer War memorial which is a perfect stop for a picnic (weather permitting) and to take in the beautiful views overlooking the Chilterns.

 Wendover Woods is not only a perfect walking destination but one with many other acitivites too.
 With cycling routes, the Go Ape Tree Top Adventure and a fitness trail assault course to choose from, Wendover Woods will suit the whole family.
 Take your pick from 5 different walks which suit all abilities when it comes to exploring the woods.
 If you are looking for some refreshment afterwards, The café in the Woods is open all year round so the perfect place to head after a morning of exploring.
 Enjoy hot drinks and a limited menu on a takeaway only basis.